 Recession foreclosures disappearing from credit reports

-Still-depressed housing industry hopes for return of 'boomerang buyers'
+Still-depressed housing industry witnessing a return of 'boomerang buyers'

 By Lisa Rogak